 As a customer, you want to choose a partner that can guarantee a stable and continuous quality of PET bottles and containers.
 Thanks to the advanced production lines, PET Power is able to meet virtually all customer requirements.
 In addition, we regularly invest in the newest injection stretch blowmoulding machines, in automation and in inspection equipment.
 By applying the LEAN production philosophy and Sigma 6 projects, we continually improve our production processes.

 The same approach is reflected in the selection, purchasing, inspection and use of feedstocks and additives.
 Suppliers are regularly reviewed and subject to audits.
 We carry out strict inspections on incoming goods and during the production process, we make sure that our products comply with agreements made with our customers.
-As a member of the RPC Group , we have long-term relationships with leading suppliers of PET and other feedstocks.
+As a member of Berry, we have long-term relationships with leading suppliers of PET and other feedstocks.
 There is always sufficient material of adequate quality to rapidly produce and supply your packaging.

 PET Power mainly uses the ISBM production technique (Injection Stretch Blowmoulding).
 The largest part of production is produced using a single-stage technique.
 In this technique, a single machine produces both the preform and the final PET bottle or container.
 This method is highly suitable for both small and larger series.
 The process is divided into three steps.

 The PET granulate (feedstock) is dried.
 It then goes through a screw-shaped cylinder in the dryer into the machine.
 During transport, the granulates are heated, which results in liquid PET.
 In normal PET, the glass-like clarity occurs at this stage.
 Where required, colouring agents are added to obtain coloured material.
 The liquid mass is subsequently injected into the first mould: the so-called preform mould.
 This way, the neck of the bottle or container will get the exact right size and the entire bottle or container will get the right weight, in one go.